Louis-Aime/calendrical-javascript/README.md

 However, in the last case,
    * the first number is a *full year*, that is 14 means the year where Tiberius takes the power in Rome after Augustus' death, not the beginning of World War 1.
    * the second number is the month number in the range 1..12, not 0..11.
-   * the missing arguments are replaced by 1 for the day and 0 for all other.
+   * the missing arguments are replaced by 1 for the day and 0 for all other (hour to milliseconds)
-   * the date is always evaluated as a local date.
+   * the date is always evaluated as a local date with respect to the system time zone.
 #### static objects
  * numericFields: an array of objects that have 2 keys: *name* is a string that holds the name of a numeric field; and *value* is a number, the default value.
 #### static errors